 The biggest benefit of plastic mixing bowls is that they’re easy to find in a wide variety of shapes and sizes and they’re the least expensive choice.
-They’re also less likely to break than glass bowls, but that’s about all we can say for them.
+They’re also less likely to break than glass bowls, but that’s about all we can say about them.

-Plastic bowls can’t be heated up, often retain flavors and odors from the foods prepared or stored in them and are prone to staining and scratching.
+Plastic bowls can’t be heated up, often retain flavors and odors from the foods prepared or stored in them, and are prone to staining and scratching.